repz-cmod/Echelon-2/README.md

 ![Screenshot1](https://i.gyazo.com/09150cd6fe48886237e06c2635a3a3c0.png)

+NOTE: E-Mail feature is mostly disabled

 # Changelog
+## [2.3] - 21-12-2018
+### Added
+- User can set timezone under Settings --> My Account.
+- ported Toplist Penalties from Echelon v1
+- Added icons

+### Changed
+- fixed Greeting, IP-Alias Search
+- Navigation bar arrangement
+- Maximum tempban duration has been limited to 1 day.
+Site Admins will be able to customize maximum ban duration in the future.

 ## [2.2] - 12-09-2018
 ### Added
 - ported Alias Table Search from Echelon v1 and added IP-Alias Table Search (only working when explicitly selected in search-dropdown)